 Yes.
 Hence it is essential that you are honest with your practitioner regarding your medical and inherent susceptibilities so that we may take precautions to avoid such cases.

 This varies depending on the client, their susceptibilities and the area being treated.

 Only hair in the growth phase can be treated.
 The number of hairs in this phase varies from 10-70%.
 The length of the growth cycle also varies.
-After the first treatment, most patients get significant reduction in hair density.
-Treatment sessions are recommended every 4-12wks (this will be advised during your consultation).
-The number of sessions needed varies, but usually an average number of 8-10.
+After the first treatment, most patients get a significant reduction in hair density.
+Treatment sessions are recommended every 4-12 weeks (this will be advised during your consultation).
+The number of sessions needed varies, but usually an average number of 6-12+.
 We have many years of experience treating a wide array of clients and the number of treatments can vary from 1 -50.

-Is a consultation always required prior to my laser hair removal?
+Is a consultation always required before my laser hair removal?

 Yes, always at Clear Medical.
 This is to ensure there are no contraindications, that you are fully informed and that the optimal safe settings can be administered.

 I have had laser hair removal treatment elsewhere; do I still need a consultation?

 Yes.
 The body and systems can vary, and we prefer safe practices.